python-rope/rope/README.txt

 * Previewing refactoring changes
 * Encapsulate field
-* Running unit tests view
+* Unit-test running view
 * Convert local variable to field refactoring

+Refactoring dialogs have a new ``preview`` button that you can click to see the preview of the changes that this refactoring need to perform.

+You can run unittest modules using ``M-X t``.
+The tests will run considerably slower, since rope gathers type information while they are running.

 Getting Started
 ===============

-If it is the first time you use *rope*, it might be helpful to try
+If it is the first time you use *rope*, it might be helpful to try these:
-these:
 ('C' stands for Control key and 'M' for Meta(Alt) key.)

 =========  ======================